pepkit/peppy/docs/docs/autodoc_build/peppy_oradoc.md

 **Parameters:**

-- `Mapping` `data_sources`: [' mapping from key name (as a value in', ' mapping from key name (as a value in', 'a cell of a tabular data structure) to, e.g., filepath']
+- `Mapping` `data_sources`:  mapping from key name (as a value ina cell of a tabular data structure) to, e.g., filepath
-- `str` `column_name`: [' Name of sample attribute', ' Name of sample attribute', '(equivalently, sample sheet column) specifying a derived column.']
+- `str` `column_name`:  Name of sample attribute(equivalently, sample sheet column) specifying a derived column.
-- `str` `source_key`: [' The key of the data_source,', ' The key of the data_source,', 'used to index into the project config data_sources section.', 'By default, the source key will be taken as the value of', 'the specified column (as a sample attribute).', "For cases where the sample doesn't have this attribute yet", '(e.g. in a merge table), you must specify the source key.']
+- `str` `source_key`:  The key of the data_source,used to index into the project config data_sources section.
+By default, the source key will be taken as the value of the specified column (as a sample attribute).
+For cases where the sample doesn't have this attribute yet (e.g. in a merge table), you must specify the source key.
-- `dict` `extra_vars`: [' By default, this will look to', ' By default, this will look to', 'populate the template location using attributes found in the', 'current sample; however, you may also provide a dict of extra', 'variables that can also be used for variable replacement.', 'These extra variables are given a higher priority.']
+- `dict` `extra_vars`:  By default, this will look topopulate the template location using attributes found in the current sample; however, you may also provide a dict of extra variables that can also be used for variable replacement.
+These extra variables are given a higher priority.

 **Returns:**

-str: [' regex expansion of data source specified in configuration,', ' regex expansion of data source specified in configuration,', 'with variable substitutions made']
+str:  regex expansion of data source specified in configuration,with variable substitutions made